River Severn Fact File – Geography in Action

 Are you unsure of what an oxbow lake is?
 You can see one in the Welsh village of Caersws just outside of the mid-Wales town of Newtown.
 Here the river has changed its course, creating an ox-bow lake near the River Severn.
 An ox-bow lake is a horseshoe-like meander.
 Gradually it creates a new path through erosion, leaving the old meander stranded.

 In Shrewsbury, the River Severn levels are monitored at the Welsh Bridge.
 At this monitoring station, the normal level of the River Severn is between 0.5m and 2.52m.
-The highest level ever recorded was on Wednesday 1st November 2000 where the River Severn at the Welsh Bridge reached 5.25m.
+The highest level ever recorded was on Wednesday 1st November 2000 when the River Severn at the Welsh Bridge reached 5.25m.
 This wasn’t the largest flood on the River Severn in Shrewsbury within living memory.
 The worst flood happened in 1946, but in 2010 the River Severn came within 230mm of the highest ever depth.

 The River Severn mouth flows into the Bristol Channel creating a massive estuary which is over five miles wide.
 Originally called The Severn Sea, the lower estuary of the River Severn (known as Afon Hafren in Welsh) extends out to meet the North Atlantic Ocean.
 At its widest the Bristol Channel is over 50km (30 miles) across, separating South Wales from South West England.

 The River Severn is famous for the Severn Bore.
 This is a tidal bore that surges its way upstream against the flow of the river.
 At the wider parts closer to the estuary the Severn Bore appears like a roller.
 Further up stream the bore appears as a series of waves that even advance through two weirs.